cypress-io/cypress/docs/source/guides/core-concepts/interacting-with-elements.md

 # Debugging

-It can be difficult for you (the developer) to debug problems where elements are not considered actionable by Cypress.
+It can be difficult to debug problems when elements are not considered actionable by Cypress.

-Although we *should* provide a nice error message, including a screenshot, nothing beats visually inspecting and poking at the DOM to understand the reason why.
+Although you *should* see a nice error message, nothing beats visually inspecting and poking at the DOM yourself to understand the reason why.

-When you use the Command Log to "hover" over a command, you'll notice that we will always scroll the element the command was applied to into view.
-Please note that this is **NOT** using the same algorithms as what we described above.
+When you use the {% url "Command Log" overview-of-the-gui#Command-Log %} to hover over a command, you'll notice that we will always scroll the element the command was applied to into view.
+Please note that this is *NOT* using the same algorithms that we described above.

-{% note success Core Concept %}
-In fact we only ever scroll elements into view (when your commands are running) using the above algorithms on **action commands**.
-We **do not** scroll elements into view on regular DOM commands like {% url `cy.get()` get %} or {% url `.find()` find %}.
+In fact we only ever scroll elements into view when actionable commands are running using the above algorithms.
+We *do not* scroll elements into view on regular DOM commands like {% url `cy.get()` get %} or {% url `.find()` find %}.

-The reason we scroll an element into view when hovering over a snapshot is just to help you (the developer) to see which element(s) were found by that corresponding commands.
-It's a purely visual debugging feature and does not necessarily 100% accurately reflect what your page looked at when that command ran.
+The reason we scroll an element into view when hovering over a snapshot is just to help you to see which element(s) were found by that corresponding command.
+It's a purely visual feature and does not necessarily reflect what your page looked like when the command ran.
-{% endnote %}

-In other words, you cannot get a correct visual representation of what Cypress "saw" when reverting to a previous snapshot.
+In other words, you cannot get a correct visual representation of what Cypress "saw" when looking at a previous snapshot.

 The only way for you to easily "see" and debug why Cypress thought an element was not visible is to use a `debugger` statement.

 We recommend placing `debugger` or using the {% url `.debug()` debug %} command directly BEFORE the action.

-Make sure your **Developer Tools** are open and you can get pretty close to "seeing" the calculations Cypress is performing.
+Make sure your Developer Tools are open and you can get pretty close to "seeing" the calculations Cypress is performing.

 ```js
 // break on a debugger before the action command